hector-en/deploy-flaskapp-to-aks-terraform/README.md

 ### B) DevOps Enhancements

-In this fork of the project, we've significantly advanced our DevOps capabilities by containerizing the Flask application with Docker, automating the Azure Kubernetes Service (AKS) cluster deployment using Terraform, Azure CLI, and Kubernetes, which embodies the principles of Infrastructure as Code (IaC) and Configuration as Code (CaC).
-This comprehensive approach ensures consistent application behavior across different environments, streamlines the provisioning and management of necessary networking resources, and leverages Kubernetes for orchestration to maintain high availability and scalability.
+Our latest enhancements include:

+- **Automated Namespace Management**: We've implemented `create-k8s-files.sh` to automate the generation of namespace YAML files for each environment, ensuring isolated workspaces for development, staging, and production.
+- **Script Refinements**: The `create_deployment_files.sh` script has been updated to streamline the deployment process, incorporating namespace setup and RBAC configurations into the workflow.
+- **Context and Namespace Alignment**: Context setting is now managed more efficiently, typically handled by CI/CD pipelines or developers' local setup, aligning `kubectl` with the correct namespaces.
+- **Manifest Customization**: With `create-k8s-files.sh`, Kubernetes manifests are dynamically updated to specify namespaces, ensuring resources are deployed correctly.
+- **RBAC Configuration**: Access within each namespace is controlled through RBAC configurations defined in Kubernetes manifest files, enhancing security.
+- **Resource Quotas**: To prevent any one environment from monopolizing cluster capacity, we've included the generation of ResourceQuota objects within the namespace YAML files.
+- **Ingress for Internal Distribution**: As an alternative to port forwarding, we've proposed using Kubernetes Ingress controllers for scalable internal application distribution.

-### Key achievements include:
+### Key Milestones

-- **Docker Containerization**: We've encapsulated the Flask application and its dependencies into a Docker image for compatibility across any Docker-supported platform.
-[More details](https://github.com/edunseng/Web-App-DevOps-Project/wiki/devops%E2%80%9001-(create%E2%80%90docker%E2%80%90image)).
+- **Docker Containerization**: Encapsulating the Flask application into a Docker image for compatibility across platforms.
+[More details](https://github.com/edunseng/Web-App-DevOps-Project/wiki/devops‐01-(create‐docker‐image)).
-- **Terraform Automation**: Leveraging Terraform's declarative language, we've defined data center infrastructure to manage various service providers and custom solutions efficiently.
-[More details](https://github.com/edunseng/Web-App-DevOps-Project/wiki/devops%E2%80%9008(aks%E2%80%90terraform%E2%80%90end%E2%80%90to%E2%80%90end)).
+- **Terraform Automation**: Defining data center infrastructure with Terraform to manage service providers and custom solutions efficiently.
+[More details](https://github.com/edunseng/Web-App-DevOps-Project/wiki/devops‐08(aks‐terraform‐end‐to‐end)).
-- **Full AKS Deployment Automation with Kubernetes**: Our automation covers the entire lifecycle of the AKS cluster, including infrastructure provisioning, secrets management with Azure Key Vault, error handling, and secure operations, while Kubernetes orchestrates the container deployment and scaling.
-[More details](https://github.com/edunseng/Web-App-DevOps-Project/wiki/rollout%E2%80%9001-(kubernetes%E2%80%90manifest%E2%80%90file)).
+- **AKS Deployment Automation**: Automating the entire lifecycle of the AKS cluster, including provisioning, secrets management, error handling, and secure operations.
+[More details](https://github.com/edunseng/Web-App-DevOps-Project/wiki/rollout‐01-(kubernetes‐manifest‐file)).
-- **Integration and Helper Scripts**: A suite of scripts complements Terraform and Azure CLI to automate deployment processes, address potential errors, and bolster security measures against configuration drift and sensitive data exposure.
-[More details](https://github.com/edunseng/Web-App-DevOps-Project/wiki/rollout%E2%80%9001-(kubernetes%E2%80%90manifest%E2%80%90file)#automation-process-via-bash-scripts).

-This comprehensive approach not only enhances the deployment process but also reinforces it against common operational challenges, ensuring a robust and reliable DevOps workflow that fully utilizes the capabilities of Kubernetes within the AKS environment.
+- **Enhanced Namespace Management and Ingress Integration**: Refining Kubernetes namespace management and integrating Ingress controllers for secure internal application distribution.
+[More details](https://github.com/edunseng/Web-App-DevOps-Project/wiki/rollout‐02-(enhanced‐deployment‐framework)).

-### Key steps towards End-to-End AKS Cluster provision:
+### Progression to Fully Automated AKS Cluster Deployment

-1. **Create Docker Image:** In this step, we created a Dockerfile and built a Docker image for our application.
-The Dockerfile specifies the base image to use, the necessary dependencies to install, and the commands to run to start the application.
-Once the Docker image is built, it can be run on any Docker-enabled platform, ensuring consistent behavior across different environments.
-Relevant wiki: [devops-01(Create Docker image.)](https://github.com/edunseng/Web-App-DevOps-Project/wiki/devops%E2%80%9001-(create%E2%80%90docker%E2%80%90image))
+1. **Create Docker Image**: Developed a Dockerfile and built a Docker image for our Flask application, ensuring consistent behavior across different environments.
+[More details](https://github.com/edunseng/Web-App-DevOps-Project/wiki/devops‐01-(create‐docker‐image)).

-2. **Terraform Module Structuring:** We structured our Terraform code into modules, starting with defining input variables in `variables.tf` files within each module directory.
-This modular approach enhances reusability and maintainability of our IaC setup.
-Relevant wiki: [devops‐02 (terraform‐module‐structuring).](https://github.com/edunseng/Web-App-DevOps-Project/wiki/devops%E2%80%9002-(terraform%E2%80%90module%E2%80%90structuring))
+2. **Terraform Module Structuring**: Organized our Terraform code into modules for better reusability and maintainability of our IaC setup.
+[More details](https://github.com/edunseng/Web-App-DevOps-Project/wiki/devops‐02-(terraform‐module‐structuring)).

-3. **AKS Networking Setup:** We defined several resources in the `main.tf` file, including a Virtual Network (VNet), two subnets, and a Network Security Group (NSG).
-These resources are necessary for setting up an Azure Kubernetes Service (AKS) cluster, which we use to orchestrate our Docker containers.
-Relevant wiki: [devops‐03 (aks‐networking‐setup).](https://github.com/edunseng/Web-App-DevOps-Project/wiki/devops%E2%80%9003-(aks%E2%80%90networking%E2%80%90setup))
+3. **AKS Networking Setup**: Configured essential networking resources such as VNet and subnets required for the AKS cluster using Terraform.
+[More details](https://github.com/edunseng/Web-App-DevOps-Project/wiki/devops‐03-(aks‐networking‐setup)).

-4. **Define Output Variables for Terraform Networking Module:** We created an `outputs.tf` file to define output variables, which enable us to access and utilize information from the networking module when provisioning the AKS cluster module.
-The output variables include `vnet_id`, `control_plane_subnet_id`, `worker_node_subnet_id`, `networking_resource_group_name`, and `aks_nsg_id`.
-Relevant wiki: [devops‐04 (terraform‐output‐variables)](https://github.com/edunseng/Web-App-DevOps-Project/wiki/devops%E2%80%9004-(terraform%E2%80%90output%E2%80%90variables))
+4. **Output Variables for Terraform Networking Module**: Defined output variables in Terraform to facilitate the sharing of networking configuration details when provisioning the AKS cluster module.
+[More details](https://github.com/edunseng/Web-App-DevOps-Project/wiki/devops‐04-(terraform‐output‐variables)).

-5. **Define Input Variables for AKS Cluster Module:** We continued by defining input variables for the AKS cluster module in a `variables.tf` file in the `aks-cluster-module` directory.
-These variables allow customization of the AKS cluster and facilitate the sharing of networking configuration details.
-Relevant wiki: [devops‐05 (aks‐cluster‐variables).](https://github.com/edunseng/Web-App-DevOps-Project/wiki/devops%E2%80%9005-(aks%E2%80%90cluster%E2%80%90variables))
+5. **Input Variables for AKS Cluster Module**: Specified input variables for customizing the AKS cluster within the Terraform `aks-cluster-module`.
+[More details](https://github.com/edunseng/Web-App-DevOps-Project/wiki/devops‐05-(aks‐cluster‐variables)).

-6. **Define Azure Resources for AKS Cluster Configuration:** We defined the necessary Azure resources within the `main.tf` configuration file of the `aks-cluster-module`.
-These resources include the AKS cluster, node pool, and service principal. [devops‐06 (AKS‐Cluster‐Resources).](https://github.com/edunseng/Web-App-DevOps-Project/wiki/devops%E2%80%9006-(AKS%E2%80%90Cluster%E2%80%90Resources))
+6. **Azure Resources for AKS Cluster Configuration**: Defined Azure resources necessary for the AKS cluster configuration in the `main.tf` file of the `aks-cluster-module`.
+[More details](https://github.com/edunseng/Web-App-DevOps-Project/wiki/devops‐06-(AKS‐Cluster‐Resources)).

-7. **AKS Cluster Outputs Definition:** We defined output variables within the `outputs.tf` configuration file of the `aks-cluster-module`.
-These output variables capture essential information about the provisioned AKS cluster.
-Relevant wiki: [devops‐07 (AKS‐Cluster‐Outputs).](https://github.com/edunseng/Web-App-DevOps-Project/wiki/devops%E2%80%9007-(AKS%E2%80%90Cluster%E2%80%90Outputs))
+7. **AKS Cluster Outputs Definition**: Captured essential information about the provisioned AKS cluster through output variables in the `outputs.tf` file of the `aks-cluster-module`.
+[More details](https://github.com/edunseng/Web-App-DevOps-Project/wiki/devops‐07-(AKS‐Cluster‐Outputs)).

-8. **Full Automation of AKS Cluster Creation with Terraform and Bash** We've automated the Azure Kubernetes Service (AKS) cluster creation `aks-create-cluster.sh`, streamlining infrastructure provisioning, secret management, and error handling with Terraform (IaC).
-This robust process safeguards against configuration drift and data exposure.
-More details: [devops‐08(aks‐terraform‐end‐to‐end)](https://github.com/edunseng/Web-App-DevOps-Project/wiki/devops%E2%80%9008(aks%E2%80%90terraform%E2%80%90end%E2%80%90to%E2%80%90end)).
+8. **Full Automation of AKS Cluster Creation**: Streamlined the AKS cluster creation process with `aks-create-cluster.sh`, automating infrastructure provisioning, secret management, and error handling.
+[More details](https://github.com/edunseng/Web-App-DevOps-Project/wiki/devops‐08(aks‐terraform‐end‐to‐end)).

-9. **Seamless Flask App Deployment on AKS with Rolling Updates via Kubernetes** Our Flask app now deploys seamlessly wtih the automation script `aks-deploy-cluster.sh` to AKS with Terraform and Kubernetes (CaC), using rolling updates for high availability.
+9. **Seamless Flask App Deployment on AKS**: Utilized `aks-deploy-cluster.sh` to deploy our Flask app to AKS with rolling updates, ensuring high availability and zero downtime during updates.
+[More details](https://github.com/edunseng/Web-App-DevOps-Project/wiki/rollout‐01-(kubernetes‐manifest‐file)).

-   For more information on the deployment process and the automation scripts used, please refer to the [rollout‐01 (kubernetes-manifest-file)](https://github.com/edunseng/Web-App-DevOps-Project/wiki/rollout%E2%80%9001-(kubernetes%E2%80%90manifest%E2%80%90file)).
+10. **Enhanced Namespace Management and Ingress Integration**: Refined Kubernetes namespace management and introduced Ingress controllers for secure internal application distribution.
+[More details](https://github.com/edunseng/Web-App-DevOps-Project/wiki/rollout-02-(enhanced‐deployment‐framework)).
 ## Getting Started

 ### Prerequisites